the time has come to

 PREPARING TO PLAY

-Each player chooses a color for their Forest and selects the corresponding Forest Deck.
+Each player chooses a color for their Forest and selects the corresponding Forest Tiles.

 Open the envelope and remove the cards.
-A Forest Deck includes:
+The Forest Tiles include:

 1 Origin Tile